Low-carbon hydrogen: a crucial clean energy source

 What is the situation on the European hydrogen market and what developments lie ahead?

-Hydrogen has been singled out in the EU’s hydrogen strategy and the REPowerEU plan as a promising source of clean energy.
+Hydrogen has been singled out in the EU’s hydrogen strategy and the REPowerEU plan as a key building block of the EU’s net zero strategy.
 Its development will be crucial in decarbonising many energy-intensive processes, in sectors ranging from steel to shipping, aviation, and fertilisers.

 Substitution of existing so-called grey hydrogen uses – in the refining, ammonia and methanol sectors – will also provide a solid foundation for the development of a low-carbon hydrogen market in Europe.